 Sulphur is a multitalented element!
 Sulphur provides a wealth of functional properties that includes:

-- Covalent M-S bonding: e--transfer along M-S units
+- Covalent bonds to late transition-metals: Electron transfer along M-S units

-- Bronsted-basicity of M-S: H+-transfer between sulphur and metal
+- Bronsted-basicity: Proton transfer between sulphur and metal

 To what effect?

-- Radical-ligand complexes feature intriguing electronic structures and optical properties
+- Our sulphur-radical complexes feature intriguing electronic structures and optical properties